 I started BOOTSTRAPS back in 2017 after a particularly bad day where I found myself in my leather workshop struggling to deal with things.
 I had discovered that there was very little, to nothing, available for veterans where I lived.
 I have always enjoyed leather work since my father taught me as a child and found it to be very therapeutic.

-After more that 20 years in the Army, I too find myself using leather craft as a way to de-stress and ‘be’ in the creative mind-set rather than the some of the dark places I found myself.
+After more than 20 years in the Army, I too find myself using leather craft as a way to de-stress and ‘be’ in the creative mind-set rather than the dark places I found myself.

 On that particular day, whether it be coincidence or for some other reason, my 6-year-old son came into my workshop and asked me to teach him how to work with leather.
 Over the next few hours, I realised that I was reliving what my dad and I had done some 30 years before.
 It was surreal to say the least.
 It was also at that time that I realised that I could provide the same ‘moment’ for others who are facing similar issues within my area.
 Be it an individual project or a joint venture with a loved-one, BOOTSTRAPS has been set up to provide a creative space and veteran friendly drop-in centre.